robinmordasiewicz/f5-cnf-lab/policies/task1.rst

       $ ping web1.cnf.local
       $ curl web1.cnf.local

    .. container:: subtopic

-   You can also connect via RDP to the Subscriber Client (UE) Desktop.
-This enables testing using a Web Browser.
+      | Connect via RDP to the Subscriber Client (UE) Desktop to test connectivity using a Web Browser.
-   Note: The Subscriber Client credentials are ubuntu/passw0rd
+      | Note: The Subscriber Client credentials are ubuntu/passw0rd